deebobo/elastetic_app/documentation/use cases.md

 ## site owner
 As a site owner, I want to:
 - install the application using the online interface (url: "\install") and see a default application
+- for the standard track & trace template:
     - create a new site:
         - with new sitename, using track & trace template
-	- with already used sitename
+        - with already used sitename should fail
-	- with valid/invalid credentials
+        - with valid/invalid credentials (invalid should fail)
-	- with valid/invalid particle.io credentials
+        - with valid/invalid particle.io credentials (invalid should fail)
-	- with valid/invalid mysql credentials
+        - with valid/invalid mysql credentials (invalid should fail)
     - change:
         - connection to particle with valid/invalid data
         - connection to db with valid/invalid data
+- for the shared track & trace template:
+	- create a new site:
+		- with a new sitename
+		- fail for already existing sittename
+		- can't set credentials for db
+		- can set credentials for particle.io
+    - change:
+    	- cant view current mysql db settings
+    	- can change mysql db settings to private db
+    	- can reassign db for table-connections to newly created db connection
+- for all templates:
+    - change:
         - a function to store data from particle into db
         - groups
         - theming: change colors
+        - add/remove groups that connections belong to.
     - add:
         - connection to particle with valid/invalid data
         - connection to db with valid/invalid data
+        - table-connections for history and poi
         - a function to store data from particle into db
         - groups

 ## regular user
 As a user, I want to: